GodotMisogi/johnny/content/music/index.md

     - Music
 ---

 I've been a guitarist for approximately 10 years, so I've written a song or two over the past decade.
-I've also tried engaging in music production (with little luck), and still try to learn more about it everyday and improve my mixing and mastering abilities.
+I've also tried engaging in music production (with little luck), and still try to learn more about it every day and improve my mixing and mastering abilities.
 I still have a lot more songs to finish, if I can ever get over my writer's block and learn how to mix drums properly.
-A mix I'm particularly proud of is a song called Talk by my friends' band called Paradox, which won multiple college competitions across the country while they were active.
+A mix I'm particularly proud of is a song called Talk by my friends' band Paradox, which won multiple college competitions across the country while they were active.
 Check out the stuff I've worked on through my SoundCloud!

 <div style="text-align:center">